 Traditionally, Log Cabin quilt blocks are designed with a light half and a dark half, with the division running along each block's diagonal.
 The differences in color value make it a cinch to create an endless number of layouts by turning blocks around when you use a design wall or other flat surface to preview a quilt.

-The quilt shown on this page is a traditional Barn Raising Log Cabin design.
+The quilt shown here is a traditional Barn Raising Log Cabin design.
 Blocks are oriented so that light areas flow together at the quilt's center to create a square that appears to be on point, even though blocks are sewn side by side in a straight setting.

 Remaining quilt blocks are turned to create the continuous look of squares within squares.
 The contrast can be shifted by placing the dark halves of blocks in the quilt's central area.

-Log cabin quilts are sometimes made using foundation piecing techniques, but they can also be sewn piece by piece without the help of foundations, like my easy log cabin quilt block pattern.
-It's sewn with jelly roll strips but rotary cut strips of fabric work just fine.
+Log cabin quilts are sometimes made using foundation piecing techniques, but they can also be sewn piece by piece without the help of foundations.

 Sunshine and Shadows Log Cabin Quilt Layout